dickhardt/ietf-oauth-reciprocal/draft-ietf-oauth-reciprocal.md

 Reciprocal OAuth simplifies the user experience by eliminating the redirections in the second OAuth flow.
 After the intial OAuth flow, party A obtains consent from the user to grant party B access to a protected resource at party A, and then passes an authorization code to party B using the access token party A obtained from party B to provide party B the context of the user.
 Party B then exchanges the authorization code for an access token per the usual OAuth flow.

+For example, a user would like their voice assistant (party A) and music service (party B) to work together.
+The voice assistant wants to call the music service to play music, and the music service wants to call the voice assistant with music information to present to the user.
+The user starts the OAuth flow at the voice assistant, and is redirected to the music service.
+The music services obtains consent from the user and the redirects back to the voice assistant.
+At this point the voice assistant is able to obtain an access token for the music service.
+The voice assistant can the get consent from the user to authorize the music service to access the voice assistant, and then the voice assistant can create an authorization code and send it to the music service, which then exchanges the authorization code for an access token, all without further user interaction.
+Note that either the voice assistant or the music service can initiate the flow, so that either can prompt the user for the two parties to work together.

 ## Terminology

 In this document, the key words "MUST", "MUST NOT", "REQUIRED",